Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/08_dynamic.md

     1. Dynamically name variables in Nextflow

+When we run bioinformatics pipelines, it is common to process and identify results by the sample name or by other metadata.

 Currently, the outputs of the `SAYHELLO` and `CONVERTTOUPPER` processes are being saved as `output.txt` and `upper.txt`, respectively.
 In some situations this would be fine.
-However, to help identify the outputs you want your output file names to be dynamic.
+However, it would help to identify the outputs by naming these dynamically.

 Let's get tricky and name your output files dynamically.